tjd1234/cmpt120fall2022/lectures/lecture20/lecture20notes.md

 TypeError: 'str' object does not support item assignment
 ```

-There are a couple of short expressions for string slicing that you can use:
+There are a couple of short-cut expressions for string slicing:

 ```
 >>> s = 'apple'